A.N Oh hello. How long has it been? Anyway, here is the new chapter! Cheers!

-Mauve smirked and shrugged her cloak on, she didn't have the luxury to sleep in any longer, the others would be hungry when they woke up.
+Mauve smirked at his childlike expression and shrugged her cloak on, she didn't have the luxury to sleep in any longer, the others would be hungry when they woke up.

 Brutus, who had been snuggled at her feet throughout the night, sprung up with her and eagerly helped to gather kindling for fire, both of them occasionally pausing to watch the sun peak slowly from behind the clouds.
 She rewarded the dog with a bone, and placed the rest into the bubbling water to marinate with blood sausage she had found in one of the many crates the slaver had unwillingly given over.

-"I believe it will be an early winter," a soft, accented voice said from behind her.
+"I believe it will be an early winter," a soft, foreign voice said from behind her.

 "A halo sits around the sun, a forewarning for an early snowfall," Aine explained, she smiled weakly at Mauve.

-"Just as long as we are back behind the wall before then," Mauve said.
+"Just as long as we are back behind the wall before then," Mauve answered.

 Horsesettle already had terrible winters due to its location cradled below the shadows of the castle.
 Peasants bowel the locals called it, and it filled up every winter from cold winds and heavy snowfall, and she could only imagine what winters would be like out in the open.